 - The party in breach can be ordered to perform the contract.
-The party is basically told they have to do what they promised in the contract.
+Basically, they’re told to do what they promised in the contract.

-Let’s say you bought a new TV and on getting it home, you plug it in and it doesn’t work.
-The seller would be in breach of contract.
-The law offers these potential solutions.
+Let’s say you bought a new TV and, on getting it home, you plug it in and it doesn’t work.
+The seller is in breach of contract.
+The law offers these potential solutions:

-- The contract could be cancelled.
-This would see you return the TV and get your money back.
+- The contract is cancelled.
+You can return the TV and get your money back.

-- You could be awarded damages to compensate you for any loss.
-This would see the seller have to pay for the TV to be repaired or replaced.
+- You’re awarded damages to compensate you for any loss.
+The seller has to pay for the TV to be repaired or replaced.
 As well, if the TV caused any further damage (let’s say it caused an electrical short that ruined your DVD player), the seller would also have to compensate you for this loss.

-- The seller could be ordered to perform the contract.
-This would see the seller have to provide you with a working TV.
+- The seller is ordered to perform the contract.
+They give you a working TV.

-Which solution applies in a given situation depends on what is wrong and what kind of agreement was made.
+Which solution applies depends on what’s wrong and what kind of agreement was made.

 One factor is whether any breach relates to a condition in the contract.
-A condition is an essential term in the contract, a term that is so important that without it one or other of the parties would not enter into the contract.
+A condition is an essential term in the contract, a term so important that without it one or other of the parties would not have agreed to the deal in the first place.
 When a condition is broken, the contract can be cancelled.

-When a non-essential term of the contract is broken, the injured party can recover damages but the contract cannot be cancelled.
+When a non-essential term of the contract is broken, the injured party can recover damages but the contract can’t be cancelled.

 If something was faulty

-Under the law, a level of quality, performance and durability is implied into every contract.
-The other party is in breach of this legal warranty if something you bought from a business:
+Under the law, a level of quality, performance, and durability is implied in every contract.
+The other party is in breach of this legal warranty if something you bought: